stackclass/solana-swap-program-tester/README.md

-# Solana Voting Program Development Challenge Tester
+# Solana Swap Program Development Challenge Tester

-This is a program that validates your progress on the "Solana Voting Program Development" challenge.
+This is a program that validates your progress on the "Solana Swap Program Development" challenge.

 ## Requirements for binary